hemisemidemipresent/btd6-modding-tutorial/README.md

 If you are using the **`Epic Games`** version of the game, then you will also need to follow [this tutorial](https://github.com/GrahamKracker/BTD6EpicGamesModCompat/) to make melonloader work.

+There is a common problem where some anti-viruses delete certain melonloader files.
+This is usually not an issue with Windows Defender.
+If you are using another anti-virus, then add an exception to the melonloader folder.

 To create your own mods, watch [this video](https://www.youtube.com/watch?v=NSINBN3em6w) and check out the tips down below.

 ## How to uninstall Melonloader